FabrizioPerria/SimpleSynth/README.md

    - square wave
    - sawtooth wave
    - triangle wave
+ - a common envelope module
  - a common filter that can be set as:
    - high pass
    - low pass
    - bandpass
- - a common envelope module
+ - a simple room reverb

 This is developed for educational purposes:
  - learn JUCE programming